This letter is reviewed on an annual basis. Last reviewed: February 2023

 We have documented Crisis Management procedures and responsibilities, detailing communication and escalation processes in the event of a business or technology disruption (including cyber events or to suppliers), a disaster or an emerging pandemic threat.
 These procedures are exercised with executive and senior management on a regular basis.

 Business and Technology Resilience planning is overseen centrally across Macquarie with each division appointing its own Resilience Manager, responsible for the coordination of the divisional resilience plan.
 These plans identify key personnel, their substitutes, recovery strategies and alternative recovery locations.

 Testing of plans, systems and recovery locations is an integral component of Macquarie's resilience program.
 Annual tests are conducted in all key locations, the scope of which includes building evacuations, recovery to alternate locations where appropriate, failover of technology systems/applications and general crisis management procedures.

-Macquarie’s Resilience program is the subject of Frequent and regular reporting to the Resilience Steering Committee, Broad Risk Committee and regulatory bodies.
+Macquarie's Resilience program is the subject of frequent and regular reporting to the Resilience Steering Committee, Board Risk Committee and regulatory bodies.

 Global Head of Business Services

 Macquarie Group Services Australia Pty Limited is not an authorised deposit-taking institution for the purposes of the Banking Act 1959 (Cwth), and its obligations do not represent deposits or other liabilities of Macquarie Bank Limited ABN 46 008 583 542 (MBL).
 MBL does not guarantee or otherwise provide assurance in respect of the obligations of Macquarie Group Services Australia Pty Limited.